dltoth/UPnPDevice/README.md

                       UPnPServices
   UPnPService      := A base class for UPnP services.
 Services have a callable HTTP
                       interface
-  Sensor           := A virtual base UPnPDevice that has simple output based display, like
+  UPnPObject       := The base class for RootDevice, UPnPDevice, and UPnPService Sensor           := A virtual base UPnPDevice that has simple output based display, like
                       a Thermometer or Clock
   Control          := A virtual base UPnPDevice with more complex display, including user